nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The information format entered is invalid
+The information entered is invalid

     * 1a1.
+WardWatch shows an invalid patient information error message.

+      Use case resumes at step 1.

+* 1b.
+The format of the input is invalid
+    * 1b1.
 WardWatch shows an invalid format error message.

       Use case resumes at step 1.